Earley: History

 The course extended over an area now covered by Sutcliffe Avenue, Hillside Road and Mill Lane.
 The grandstand stood on an area opposite Loddon Infant School.
 The estate was purchased in 1903 by the millionaire Solly Joel who had a racecourse on the estate.
 The racecourse was demolished during the First World War and the grandstand was re-erected at Newbury Racecourse.
 Joel donated a piece of his land to the village to be used for sporting purposes: the park and pavilion were opened by the Duke of York, later George VI, as Sol Joel Park in 1927.

-Until 1888, Earley extended westwards from the Three Tuns crossroads down the Wokingham Road and into Reading.
-To enable this section to be linked into the drainage system, Reading extended its boundaries to the Three Tuns crossroads, and this part of Earley was incorporated into the town.
-At that time, the centre of Earley was the crossroads and Saint Peter's Church.
-Even today, some residents living over the boundary in Reading think of themselves as belonging to Earley, at least three businesses along the stretch of Wokingham Road lying within Reading Borough include 'Earley' in their business names.
-Indeed, this area of Reading Borough still forms part of the ecclesiastical parish of Earley St Peter, which extends as far as, but does not include, Palmer Park.
+Earley's boundaries historically extended further north-west towards Reading along the Wokingham Road as far as Cemetery Junction, and included the Newtown area between London Road and the River Kennet.
+In September 1887 the part of Earley north-west of a new boundary drawn along Whiteknights Road, Wilderness Road, Church Road and the South Eastern Railway was incorporated into the borough of Reading.
+This area included much of the then main village of Earley around the Three Tuns crossroads, but excluded the village school and the parish church of St Peter on the opposite side of Church Road.
+The civil parish boundary was adjusted to match the new borough boundary eighteen months later in March 1889, with the part of Earley in the borough of Reading being transferred to the civil parish of Reading St Giles.
+Ecclesiastical parish boundaries were unaffected by the civil parish and borough boundary changes, and much of the area transferred to the borough of Reading in 1887 still forms part of the ecclesiastical parish of Earley St Peter, which today extends as far as, but does not include, Palmer Park.

 The University of Reading began as the University College, Reading, an extension of Oxford University in 1892; it became a university in its own right in 1926 and acquired its new site, which straddles the boundary between Earley and Reading, in 1947.
 Of the six large villas on the estate four were designed by Alfred Waterhouse (Erleigh Park 1859, Whiteknights 1868 (now called Old Whiteknights House), Foxhill 1868 and the Wilderness 1873).
 Waterhouse also designed Reading School (1865–71) in Erleigh Road, in the borough of Reading, extended Pepper Manor, now 'Old School' in Leighton Park School, on Shinfield Road, in 1890, and built Grove House on the north of the school site (1892–94).